ltw-webdev-5/curriculum/buying-a-domain-and-email.md

   - title: "Buying email"
     before: |
       It’s best to buy email from a service provider so you can get an email address for your custom domain.
-I often buy my e-mail services from FastMail because they are independent and have great customer service.
+I often buy my e-mail services from [FastMail](https://www.fastmail.com/?STKI=12009945)† because they are independent and have great customer service.

       There are two different ways to get a custom email address: